 Most of you would agree that Python is one of the best programming languages when it comes to ease of coding and ease of reading.
 In comparison to other programming languages that can be used for Selenium test automation, Python contains less verbosity and is relatively easy to use.

 As Python is a scripting language, the automation engineer need not worry about running a compiler for converting code into an executable.
-The Zen of Python, which is an ideal guide for automation testing using Python, mentions that an implementation that is easy to explain is always a good idea!
+The Zen of Python, which is an ideal guide for Python automation testing, mentions that an implementation that is easy to explain is always a good idea!
 What this essentially means is that the tests implemented as a part of the test case (or test suite) should be readable, descriptive, and easy to explain.

 APIs that realize Python test automation is used for connecting to the web browser through the Selenium automation framework.
 Automation tests can be written with utmost ease using Selenium WebDriver in an intended manner.
 Here is the screenshot of the guiding principles for Python’s design (Run import this in Python command-line to get PEP 20 — The Zen of Python):

-PyUnit (or Unittest) is the default test framework in Python.
+PyUnit (or Unittest) is the default test framework for Python testing.
 Apart from PyUnit, the Python language supports a number of frameworks for Selenium Testing.
-Some of the widely used test frameworks for Python test automation are PyTest, Behave, Robot, Lettuce, Nose2, and Testify.
+Some of the widely used test frameworks for Python automation testing are PyTest, Behave, Robot, Lettuce, Nose2, and Testify.
 Frameworks like PyTest, Nose2, and Testify can be used for performing automated unit, integration, and system testing.

-Very few programming languages offer such variety in automation test frameworks, thereby making Python the best scripting language for test automation.
+Very few programming languages offer such variety in automation test frameworks like Python, thereby making it the best scripting language for Python web automation.

-Earlier, we listed the widely used Python frameworks for automation testing using Python, but PyTest tops the list of the best automation framework (available in any language).
+Earlier, we listed the widely used Python automation testing frameworks using Python, but PyTest tops the list of the best automation framework (available in any language).
 PyTest is also used for unit testing, integration testing, and end-to-end testing like other Python frameworks.

 Though PyUnit (unittest) is the default test framework in Python, developers and automation testers widely prefer PyTest since it is more feature-rich than PyUnit.
 Tests can consist of simple functions, or they can also take input parameters to support parameterized testing.